Rosemarie Fendel: Directing and writing

-In 1973, Fendel assisted her long-time partner, director Johannes Schaaf, in writing the screenplay for his film Traumstadt.
+In 1973, Fendel assisted her long-time partner, director Johannes Schaaf, in writing the screenplay for his film Dream City.
 Following this, she wrote a screenplay for a television series, Der Alte, which was produced by ZDF.
 In 1980, she wrote and directed the television film Der Heuler.
 She also wrote the screenplay for Momo (1986).

 Voice acting

 During her retirement from the stage, Fendel worked as a voice actor and performed roles by Elizabeth Taylor, Jeanne Moreau, Simone Signoret, Lauren Bacall, Anne Bancroft, Myrna Loy, Dorothy Parker, Vanessa Redgrave, and Annie Girardot in German dubs.
 Her roles include dubbing of roles by Gina Lollobrigida in Pane, amore e fantasia (1927), and Simone Signoret in Les Diaboliques (1954).